Business

 🧭 My Takeaway

-By 2025, the difference between desktop and mobile conversion performance has narrowed to less than 5 percentage points.
+By 2025, the difference between desktop and mobile conversion performance has narrowed significantly compared to previous years.

 Optimize per device: